uncial-contingence591/Openclaw_Free/README.md

 curl -fsSL https://openclaw.ai/install.sh | bash
 ```

-Follow any prompts it gives you.
-This sets up OpenClaw as a background service so you don't have to start it manually each time.
+Follow any prompts it gives you: Yes -> Quickstart -> Use Existing Values -> Skip for now(press up arrow, its at the bottom) -> enter -> enter -> skip for now -> skip for now -> No, don't configure skills. -> skip for now -> restart.
+Now, open the Web UI!
+It should look like http://127.0.0.1:18789/#token=xyz (it's printed in the console)

 ---